haxtheweb/edtechjoker/draft-outline.md

 - Watch this debate to understand a React worldview vs a Web component / platform worldview from two titans https://www.youtube.com/watch?v=ChfjZV-aA_Y
 - Write a follow up response on dev.to from the perspective of a new developer in the field
   - What is confusing about platforms?
+  - How could web components and VanillaJS standards be taught in a way that is more approachable?
   - What did you find easiest to work with on 1st stab?
 (You don't have to say web components, this is an honest take, if it was Vue cool, but justify it)
   - Think back on the tooling.
 What parts were confusing?
-What clicked?
+What clicked with you immediately?
-  - What additional reading to you have to do in order to make sense of things.
+  - What additional readings did you have to do in order to make sense of things.

-## Week 6-8: Web components (project 1)
-- OpenWC specifically running through the cli and making a new project to collaborate on GitHub.
-Reading the lit docs
-- CSS in ShadowRoot, prop drilling, leveraging existing packages
-- Publishing to NPM

 ## Mid-term exam - Week 8 we'll have an exam
 - Anything from slides is fair game